Ford Taurus (first generation): Prototypes

 A prototype convertible Sable was displayed at the 1988 North American International Auto Show, featuring a custom two-door body with a power folding top that was built off a production sedan chassis.
 It never reached production, and the convertible prototype was sold on eBay in 2006.

 Mercury planned a Sable LTS for 1989 as a divisional counterpart of the Taurus SHO, sharing its performance upgrades (with the exception of the Yamaha V6).
 Shelved out of fears of creating unnecessary internal competition, the Sable LTS saw production for 1989 as 50th Anniversary Edition (of Mercury) Sable; 50 examples were produced with 3.8L V6s, largely serving as testbeds for Taurus SHO chassis changes.

 The Sable was also extensively used in Ford's Aluminum Intensive Vehicle (AIV) program, which built 20 aluminum-bodied Sables with Taurus SHO V6 engines in an engineering exercise for constructing an all-aluminum unit body, like that which saw production by Audi in 1994.

 In popular culture

 In 1987's Robocop Officer Alex Murphy/Robocop can be seen driving a modified Gunmetal Gray Taurus LX.

-In the 1990's Television show The Flash Barry Allen/The Flash can be seen driving a Maroon colored Taurus.
+In the 1990s Television show The Flash Barry Allen/The Flash can be seen driving a Maroon colored Taurus.

 A 1989 Ford Taurus is mentioned in Volume 5 of the web horror series The Mandela Catalogue.